srivardhansajja/stay-safe/TESTING.md

 - **Test Steps:**

-    - Navigate to the login page and click the signup button.
-    - Provide a valid username, password, email, firstname, and last name.
-    - Navigate back to the login page.
+    - Navigate to the login page.
     - Provide the username and password given when signing up.
     - Click the login button.